 What happens if I get sick or injured overseas, but don't feel it's an emergency?

-If you are not hospitalised but you are being treated as an outpatient while overseas and the total cost of any treatment will exceed AUD $2,000 you must contact us as soon as possible.
-We will not pay for any expenses that they have not approved by Us.
+If you are not hospitalised or you are being treated as an outpatient and the total cost of any consultation or treatment will exceed AUD $2,000, you or a member of your travelling party, should contact us as soon as reasonably practicable.
+If you do not contact us, and incur costs without our consent, we may limit the amount payable under a claim, to the amount we would have paid towards any expenses (including medical) or for any evacuation/repatriation or airfares that have not been approved or arranged by us..

 You will need to keep all your medical reports and receipts from the doctors and or hospital.
 These documents will be needed to support your claim when it is lodged.

-Our team is available 24 hours a day, 365 days a year to take your call.
+Our medical emergency team is available 24 hours a day, 365 days a year to take your call.

 While travelling in Japan: